 "God is love" is perhaps the most luminous definition of God found in Scripture.
-It appears only twice and is found in this text which is a letter or perhaps an exhortation that echoes the message of the Fourth Gospel.
-The author is in fact a disciple who bears witness to the spiritual tradition of the apostle John.
-He is writing to a first century Christian community which, unfortunately, is already facing a very difficult trial, namely discord and division both in terms of faith and of witness.
+It is stated only twice and found in this text, which is a letter or perhaps an exhortation that echoes the message of the fourth Gospel.

+The author is in fact a disciple who follows the spiritual tradition of the apostle John.
+He is writing to a first century Christian community which, unfortunately, is already facing an exceedingly difficult trial, namely discord and division both in terms of faith and of witness.

-God is love: in himself he lives the fullness of communion as Trinity and this love overflows, onto his creatures.
-To those who accept him he gives the power to become his children, with his own DNA, capable of loving.
-His love is gratuitous and frees us from all fear and timidity.
+God is love.
+From within, God lives the fullness of communion as Trinity, and this love overflows onto all created beings.
+To those who accept this love, God gives the power to become his children, with his own DNA, capable of loving.
+His love is given freely, and it frees us from all fear and timidity.

-In order for the promise of reciprocal communion - we in God and God in us - to be fulfilled, it is essential to "remain" in this same active, dynamic, creative love.
-This is why Jesus' disciples were called to love one another, to give their lives and to share their goods with anyone in need.
+To fulfill the promise of reciprocal communion - we in God and God in us - it is essential to "remain" in this same active, dynamic, creative love.
+For this reason, Jesus' disciples were called to love one another, give their lives and share their goods with anyone in need.
 With this love, the community remained united, prophetic and faithful.

-God is love, and those who abide in love abide in God, and God abides in them.
+"God is love, and those who abide in love abide in God, and God abides in them."